zenaro147/NeoGB-Printer/README.md

 ## Hardware Setup
 This code has been created for a "DOIT ESP32 DEVKIT V1" [ESP32 based board](https://github.com/espressif/arduino-esp32/).
 All my tests was executed using [this chinese board](https://a.aliexpress.com/_mOCHLMT).
 You can use any other board available in the market.
 Just make sure of few points:\
 * The number of total pins available in the board doesn't matter (Could be with 30 pins, 36 pins, 38 pins, whatever)
-* It's a Dual Core module (some ESP32 modules are single core, like the ESP32-S2 and ESP32-C3)
+* It's a **Dual Core module** (some ESP32 modules are single core, like the ESP32-S2 and ESP32-C3)
-* Have, at least, 2 SPI pins gourps [like this example](https://4.bp.blogspot.com/-nGLtB2nUrDg/Wp6DQbzcJMI/AAAAAAAABq0/A6Z46p0SQSEdERWocWL94oUmeATMQre4wCLcBGAs/s1600/3.png) (normally it's called HSPI and VSPI, or sometimes have one called SPI and the other called VSPI or HSPI), make sure to check the pinout before buy one;
+* Have, at least, **2 SPI pins gourps** [like this example](https://4.bp.blogspot.com/-nGLtB2nUrDg/Wp6DQbzcJMI/AAAAAAAABq0/A6Z46p0SQSEdERWocWL94oUmeATMQre4wCLcBGAs/s1600/3.png) (normally it's called HSPI and VSPI, or sometimes have one called SPI and the other called VSPI or HSPI), make sure to check the pinout before buy one;

 Some boards already have a SD Card slot built in.
-I never tested using this kind of board, but IN THEORY should works fine (as long as it has SPI pins available).
-If you want to use this type of board, DO IT AT YOUR OWN RISK!
+I've never tested this kind of board, but IN THEORY it should work fine (as long as it has SPI pins available).
+If you want to use this type of board, **DO IT AT YOUR OWN RISK!**

 ## Gameboy Link Cable Setup
 Gameboy Original/Color Link Cable Pinout.
-If you don't want to sacrifice a Link Cable, you can use this [Gameboy Link Cable Breakout PCB](https://github.com/Palmr/gb-link-cable) to connect the pins and keep your Link Cable safe!
-[You can buy this board here, from OSH Park](https://oshpark.com/shared_projects/srSgm3Yj)
+If you don't want to sacrifice a Link Cable, you can use this [Gameboy Link Cable Breakout PCB](https://github.com/Palmr/gb-link-cable) to connect the pins and keep your Link Cable safely !
+[You can buy this board here, from OSH Park](https://oshpark.com/shared_projects/srSgm3Yj).
+A bit of do-it-yourself is necessary at this step if you do not use a breakout board.

-Different from Arduino, that's operate in 5v like the GameBoy, the ESP32 operate in 3.3v in his pins.
-You will need a [tiny Level Shifter like this](https://pt.aliexpress.com/item/1005001839292815.html) to handle with this communication and prevent any overvoltage from any side.
+Different from Arduino that operates in 5V like the GameBoy, the ESP32 operate is in 3.3V on its pins by default.
+You will need a [tiny bidirectionnal Level Shifter like this](https://pt.aliexpress.com/item/1005001839292815.html) to handle the communication protocol and prevent any overvoltage/undervoltage from any side.
+Direct connection between Game Boy and ESP pins without level shifter may work but we do not recommand this for reliability reasons.

-Connect then following this schema:
+Connect the Game Boy serial pins to the ESP pins following this scheme:
 ```
  __________
 |  6  4  2 |